BoyoLabs/Programming-and-Scripting/README.md

-# WebApps
+# Applications

-This repo is all about single page web apps, my favorite kind to make!
+This repo is all about my applications.
+I really only like to do single file applications, but if there is anything that requires more, I will create a new folder for it.